VladPetre/k3s-cluster/k3s-cluster/README.md

 Once installed rancher, connect the k3s cluster (on RPIs) following the steps suggested by rancher using insecure option

+!!! if Stuck in pending, check if the register file is with localhost or the IP, or check logs for cattle agent in cattle-system ns

 ### kube-prometheus-stack